campfireunion/VRKeys/Assets/VRKeys/README.md

 * Ability to enable/disable input while validating or submitting
 * Alternate keyboard layouts for i18n (Dvorak & Azerty for French included)
 * Demo scene shows how to integrate into your own projects.

+### Try it out

+There are demo builds for both HTC Vive and Oculus Rift available on the [releases page](https://github.com/campfireunion/VRKeys/releases).

 ### Requirements